Right buffer sizing matters: some dynamical and statistical studies on Compound TCP: Multiple bottlenecks

 In this scenario, we assume that the network parameters for all routers are distinct, and the average round trip time of the first set of TCP flows is much larger than the other.
 Further, we consider that the average round trip time of the second set of TCP flows is negligible.
 This implies that $\tau_1>>\tau_2$ and $\tau_2\approx 0$.
 As a consequence of this assumption, the dynamics of the second set of TCP flows will appear to be almost instantaneous.
 This leads to the following non-linear, time-delayed fluid model of the system:

 The loss probabilities at the three routers are approximated as

-Here, $\widetilde{C}=2C.$ We now proceed to perform a local stability analysis for system \eqref{eq:modelb_1}.
+Here, $C'=2\widetilde{C}.$ We now outline local stability conditions for system \eqref{eq:modelb_1}.
 This will enable us to characterise the stability of the system in the presence of heterogeneity in network parameters.
 Suppose $(w_{1}^{*},w_{2}^{*})$ be a non-trivial equilibrium of system \eqref{eq:modelb_1}.
 Let $u_{1}(t)=w_{1}(t)-w_{1}^{*}$ and $u_{2}(t)=w_{2}(t)-w_{2}^{*}$ represent small perturbations about $w_1^{*}$ and $w_{2}^{*}$ respectively.
 Linearising system \eqref{eq:modelb_1} about its equilibrium, we get the following:

 where, the coefficients are given by \eqref{eq:coefficients}.
 Looking for exponential solutions, we get the characteristic equation for the linearised system \eqref{eq:linearb1} as

 where,